Some viruses are more lethal for men than women, British researchers say

 New research out of the University of London shows that some viruses are more likely to kill men than women.
 Here's why.

-That's the finding from a new study in the journal Nature Communications.
+Some viruses are more likely to kill men than women.
+That's the finding from a 2016 study in the journal Nature Communications.
 Researchers from the University of London looked at how oral Human Papilloma Virus (HPV) infections were more likely to turn into terminal throat cancer in “Japanese men than women, while it is equally likely in Caribbean women and men," according to the study.

 Viruses like HPV spread through replication, copying themselves inside a host body and passing those copies to new hosts via bodily fluids.
 Viruses do that in two ways: vertically, from mother to child via breastfeeding or live birth, or; horizontally, between sexual partners.
 Either transmission method makes the host sick, and “that's not something a pathogen particularly sets out to do," study co-author Vincent Jansen told New Scientist.
 “It's shooting itself in the foot."
 Meaning, if the host becomes too ill, their body may redirect all resources toward fighting the spread of the virus rather than simply passing it on.

 That's not what a virus wants.
-So they find ways around it -- namely, identifying and treating host bodies differently.
+So they find ways around it — namely, identifying and treating host bodies differently.
 “Females, but not males, provide an additional route of transmission," the study explains, noting that “women can pass infections to their children during pregnancy, birth and breastfeeding," in addition to horizontal transmission through sexual intercourse, study authors Jansen and Francisco Úbeda told New Scientist.
 By simulating the spread of the Human T-cell Lymphotropic Virus Type 1 (HTLV-1) via mathematical models for both men and women, the researchers saw the virus displaying “an evolutionary pressure" on women “to be less harmful to them," New Scientist reports.
 Here's how the study summarizes it:

 Natural selection favours pathogens causing differential mortality in men and women when they are horizontally and vertically transmitted.
 In particular, pathogens are expected to evolve a degree of male virulence equal to that of pathogens in a population without vertical transmission and a degree of female virulence lower than that of pathogens in a population without vertical transmission.